How to Submit Events

 Game Masters form the backbone of any convention.
 They’re the good people who share their love of gaming with others and help us all have a great time.

 What We’re Looking For

-As in years past, we’re using TableTop Events to handle most of the convention’s nuts and bolts, including event submissions.
-To get started, you must have an account at TableTop Events (GC XII TTE Site) and you must obtain a Gary Con badge.
-If you ran 16 hours of events last year, you likely have a credit good for a Silver badge.
+As in years past, we’re using TableTop.Events to handle most of the convention’s nuts and bolts, including event submissions.
+To get started, you must have an account at TableTop.Events (here) and you must obtain a Gary Con badge (Gary Con TTE Site).
+If you ran 16 hours of events at Gary Con XV you have a credit good for a Silver badge.
 Otherwise, you must purchase a badge.
-If you submit and run at least 16 hours of events this year, you’ll qualify for credit towards a badge for GC XIII!
+If you submit and run at least 16 hours of events this year, you’ll qualify for credit towards a badge for GC XVII!
 Read more about GM rewards here (GM Rewards!).

 Once you have your badge, you’re ready to begin submitting your events.
-Go to the conventions link at TableTop Events, and click on Gary Con XII, then click the “Submit Events” button.
+Go to the Gary Con TTE site, then click the “Submit Events” button.
 That click will take you to a form for submitting your first event.
 Once you see the form, just work through all the fields, starting at the top of the page.
 Here’s an overview of all the fields:

 Event Type: Choose the entry from the menu that best fits your event.

 Important: Gary Con is offering events for both Physical attendees and Virtual attendees.
 Event Types that start with the word "Virtual" are for events run as part of the virtual convention.
 Players with badges for the physical convention can register for these events, even though they’ll be playing virtually.
 Event Types that do not start with the word "Virtual” are for events run at the physical convention and are for Physical attendees only.
 There will not be any Physical games that combine Physical and Virtual players this year.